This post was updated on May 9, 2022

-Like with any job, using the proper tools to stain your wood deck is half the battle.
-Our favorite and most-used deck staining tools are flooring brushes and stain pads, but you have a variety of deck stain applicator options to choose from that work fairly well.
-We’d also love to hear your thoughts: What do you think is the best way to apply stain and why?
-Leave us a comment below!
+Like any job, using the proper tools to stain your wood deck is half the battle.
+Our favorite and most used deck staining tools are flooring brushes and stain pads, but you can also choose from a variety of fairly well-performing deck stain applicator options.

 Brushes certainly have their place when applying deck stain.
-Choosing the best brush for staining wood will depend on the specific area you’re staining.
+Choosing the best brush for staining wood will depend on your specific area.
 Use a wood stain brush for cutting along edges and in other hard-to-reach areas.
 A white China bristle brush works best for oil-based stains, sealers, and wood toners.
-A large 4- or 6-inch brush like the Wooster Pro Stain Brush can be used to back brush large areas to give a more even finish.
+A large 4- or 6-inch brush like the Wooster Pro Stain Brush can backbrush large areas to give a more even finish.
 Use a specific “crack and groove” brush for staining between fence or deck boards.

 Deck Stain Pad

-Newer to the application market for deck stains are flooring brushes.
+Flooring brushes are newer to the deck stain application market.
 These brushes work great for applying a clear sealer, transparent stain, or semi-transparent deck stain.
-They attach to a threaded pole and allow you to use the stain similar to how you’d mop a floor.
+They attach to a threaded pole and allow you to use the stain, similar to how you’d mop a floor.

-A deck stain roller can be used to roll stain on.
-Use the proper roller nap for best results, but remember that rollers are not really designed to hold deck stain.
-A wide 18-inch roller may work well for staining a few fence or deck boards, but a mop or stain pad will hold more stain, lessening the amount of time you have to dip back into the stain bucket.
+A deck stain roller can be used to roll the stain on.
+Use the proper roller nap for best results, but remember that rollers are not designed to hold transparent and semi-transparent deck stains.
+A wide 18-inch roller may work well for staining a few fence or deck boards, but a mop or stain pad will hold more stain, lessening the time you have to dip back into the stain bucket.

 Is it Better to Roll or Brush Stain on a Deck?